Northampton v Sale live stream – how to watch the action

 Northampton have lost 11 of their past 13 matches, and their last six on the bounce at the Gardens.
 But the East Midlands derby defeat may have marked a nadir because Saints were vastly improved in their previous outing, the Champions Cup defeat at Exeter.
 Courtney Lawes carried six times in the first ten minutes at Sandy Park and Saints enjoyed 65% possession in the first half before Chiefs’ power game took its toll.

-Twelve of that XV start again tonight, with scrum-half Alex Mitchell, hooker Sam Matavesi and No 8 Shaun Adendorff the three fresh faces.
+Eleven of that XV start again tonight, with scrum-half Alex Mitchell, hooker Sam Matavesi, No 8 Shaun Adendorff and wing Taqele Naiyaravoro the four fresh faces.

+The latter is a late change, Rory Hutchinson having been ruled out shortly before kick-off because of an ankle injury.
+Matt Proctor moves from the wing to 13, with Fraser Dingwall switching to inside-centre.

+Piers Francis and Ryan Olowofela come onto the bench to provide injury cover, with Jamie Gibson making way as a result.

 This is Saints’ last home game of the 2020-21 season and another failure would mean the wretched home losing run would hang over them at the start of the new season in November.
 That is fuel for their motivation.